cabforum/code-signing/docs/CSBR.md

 **Code Signature:** A Signature logically associated with a signed Code.

-**Code Signing Certificate:** A digital certificate issued by a CA that contains a code Signing EKU, contains the anyExtendedKeyUsage EKU, or omits the EKU extension and is trusted in an Application Software Provider's root store to sign software objects. \[NOTE: Appendix B, subsection (3) of Appendix B requires the presence of the codeSigning EKU and prohibits use of the anyExtendedKeyUsage EKU.\]
+**Code Signing Certificate:** A digital certificate issued by a CA that contains a code Signing EKU.

 **Declaration of Identity**: A written document that consists of the following: